This post may contain affiliate links, please see the privacy policy for details.

 Freeze: It also freezes well and should be fine for up to 6 weeks.
 Again, keep it in a sealed container.
 Once you know how to freeze bone broth you can make a big batch of it.

-Reheat: You can warm it back up in a pan on the stove or microwave it.
+Reheat: Warm it back up gently in a pan on the stove or in the microwave.

 Homemade Bone Broth FAQs